Krysta Rodriguez: Career

 In 2015, Rodriguez was cast as Vanessa, a straight talking, no-nonsense cancer patient ready to share her truth, in a multi-episode arc in the second season of the ABC Family television show Chasing Life.
 The season aired in the summer of 2015.

 Also in 2015, she played Madison in an episode of Inside Amy Schumer.
 Krysta also guest starred in an episode of The Mysteries of Laura as April Watkins.

 Rodriguez starred in the 2016 film Bakery in Brooklyn as Chloe, one of the lead characters.

 Through June 14, 2015, she returned to star as Ilse in the Deaf West Theatre production of Spring Awakening, held at the Wallis Annenberg Center for the Performing Arts in Beverly Hills, California.
 The Los Angeles Times featured her in an article about her return to the production that she helped to create on Broadway.
 In July 2015, it was announced that the production would be transferring to Broadway with its current cast for a limited engagement at the Brooks Atkinson Theatre.
 Rodriguez performed in the Broadway revival from September 8, 2015, through its closing on January 24, 2016.
 The show ran two weeks past its intended run due to its rave reviews, and garnered three Tony Award nominations including Best Revival of a Musical.

 Rodriguez performed in the Off-Broadway production of What We're Up Against, a play about how women are treated in the workplace.
 It shows the inequality of women and how nothing has changed in the past twenty-five years.
 She played "Eliza, a sharp young architect who [was] new to the firm".
 The show ran from October 28 through December 3, 2017.
 This was the first time Rodriguez and Skylar Astin worked together since Spring Awakening in 2006.

 In 2017, Rodriguez starred as Summer Henderson in the NBC comedy series Trial & Error.
 In the same year, it was announced that Rodriguez was cast in the recurring role of Maxine Griffin in the second season of ABC's thriller series Quantico.

 In 2018, it was announced that Rodriguez was cast in the main role of Ms. Crumble in the Netflix comedy-drama series Daybreak.

 Rodriguez made her solo debut at Feinstein's/54 Below from September 10–14, 2019, directed by Ben Rauhala.
 Special guests included Kathryn Gallagher, Andy Mientus, Joe Iconis, Megan McGinnis, Jelani Alladin, and Adam Josef Levy.

 In 2021, Rodriguez appeared in the role of Liza Minnelli in the Netflix miniseries Halston.
 In 2022, she co-starred with Santino Fontana in the Hallmark Channel film Just One Kiss.

 In September 2022, Rodriguez starred as Cinderella in the 2022 Broadway revival of Into the Woods.
 She left the production in November of that year.
+From 13 July to 30 July 2023, she reprised her role of Cinderella at the Ahmanson Theatre on the US National Tour of Into the Woods.